Bhavisha-06/miflow/README.md

 # MiFlow: Depth-Enhanced Video Stabilization

-MiFlow is a Python library for video stabilization that combines optical flow with depth estimation using MiDaS to achieve smoother and more natural stabilization results.
+MiFlow is a Python Framework for video stabilization that combines optical flow with depth estimation using MiDaS to achieve smoother and more natural stabilization results.

 ## Demo
 ![MiFlow Demo](assets/video_collage.gif)